 Sometimes, the tube-ovarian mass can develop from other infective causes, for example, appendicitis.

-Germ cell tumors: These are the most common type of ovarian tumors in young women between the ages of 20 and 40 years.
-The most common type of this benign germ cell tumours is the mature dermoid cyst (cystic teratoma).
-In this type of tumor, things like hair, teeth, fat, skin, muscle, cartilage, or even bone may be seen in the ovaries.
+Germ cell tumours: These are the most common type of ovarian tumors in young women between the ages of 20 and 40 years.
+The most common type of benign germ cell tumour is the mature dermoid cyst (cystic teratoma).
+In this type of tumour, things like hair, teeth, fat, skin, muscle, cartilage, or even bone may be seen in the ovaries.
 It has a low risk of becoming cancerous.

 Sex cord-stromal tumours: These types of tumours are commonly seen in much older women.
 Some of them might have ovarian torsion as a result of the heaviness of the ovary.

 Some persons with this condition may not notice any symptoms at all, whereas, others would have complaints of pelvic pain (lower back pain) which may start suddenly, or have been lasting for some time.

 Some women may also notice the presence of a heavy mass or swelling in their abdomen.
 That is, they may notice their abdomen getting larger or heavier than normal.